In this guide, you will learn

 That’s when you know that things are working for you.

-If you think logically, e-commerce SEO is not any different from SEO of a normal website.
+If you observe closely, ecommerce SEO is not any different from that of a normal website.

 The fundamentals remain the same: incorporate elements that improve the user experience.